-This entails a couple of assumption about functional genomic data.
+This entails a couple of assumptions about functional genomic data.
 First, that they contain distinct enough information to tell apart functional and non-functional variants that are located close together in the genome.
 Functional genomic methods often produce correlated features, and struggle, for example, to tell apart variants located in the same chromatin element (Liu et al., 2019).
 However, this correlation is likely to range over a shorter scale than the extent of linkage disequilibrium in farm animals, so it is likely to be an improvement.
-In this respect, engineering-based methods like massively parallel reporter assays might have an edge over observational methods open chromatin analyses.
+In this respect, engineering-based methods like massively parallel reporter assays might have an edge over observational methods like open chromatin analyses.
 Methods that give high resolution about protein binding, such as DNAse I hypersensitivity profiling might also help.
 Second, we have to assume that functional genomics data contain specific enough information that we can distinguish the causative variants that are relevant to our trait of interest, when there are multiple genuine causative variants for different traits.
 There are likely to be multiple linked causative variants (Abell et al., 2022; Xiang et al., 2022a) for many traits, and consequently a very large number of variants that are genuinely causal for different traits will occur close to each other.
 Here, methods that identify tissues and conditions that are enriched for variance in particular traits (Liu et al., 2022) may be helpful to find relevant tissue-specific variant annotations.

 The simulations by Fragomeni et al. (2017) suggest that to derive the full benefit from sequence variants, we would need not only to identify them, but to estimate their effects in order to weight them properly in the genomic prediction model.
-Later simulations by Jang et al. (2022), however, did not find a benefit to weighting.
+When weights were estimated by genome-wide association, both in their simulation and later work by Jang et al. (2022), however, there was little benefit to weighting.
 If estimation of effect sizes is needed, that would be an additional problem, because functional genomics analyses are usually concerned with finding the identity of the variants and there is little attention to estimating their effect on downstream traits.
 Because the effect of genetic variants depends on complex, non-linear, and largely unknown gene regulatory and physiological systems, it is not clear how to translate functional genomic effects (such as the fold change in chromatin immunoprecipitation signal or transcript abundance) into effect sizes at the trait level.

 In a sense, functional genomic data in genomic prediction may be about excluding irrelevant variants as much as it is about finding the causative ones.
 If 70% of the genetic variation in several quantitative traits can be captured by variants associated with gene expression (Xiang et al., 2022b), that suggests that a decent fraction of the genome does not need to be accounted for in genomic prediction.
-Similarly, Yengo et al. (2022) found that even for an extremely polygenic trait like height in humans, only about 20% of the genome appears to be associated.
-This fraction would likely be greater in livestock due to more extensive linkage disequilibrium, but suggests that, in principle, even for complex traits, there is scope to cut down the search space.
-The subset of the genome that matters might be different for different traits, but if imputed sequence data is available, that is not a problem.
-If the hypothesis that quantitative traits are omnigenic, in the sense that the whole genome is associated, and that every tissue and cell type is relevant, does not hold (Boyle et al., 2017), improving genomic prediction with functional genomic data may be possible.
+Similarly, Yengo et al. (2022) found that for the extremely polygenic trait of human height, associated regions covering about 20% of the genome explained about half of the genetic variance.
+The fraction of the genome that is associated would likely be greater in livestock due to more extensive linkage disequilibrium, but the observation suggests that, in principle, there is scope to cut down the search space.
+However, the subset of the genome that matters might still be larger than an ordinary SNP chip, and different for different traits.

 Pay for what?